-II.B.2.g).(1) as educators; ^(Core) II.B.2.g).(2) in quality improvement and patient safety; ^(Core) II.B.2.g).(3) in fostering their own and their residents' well-being; and, ^(Core) II.B.2.g).(4) in patient care based on their practice-based learning and improvement efforts. ^(Core)
+II.B.2.g).(1) as educators; ^(Core) II.B.2.g).(2) in quality improvement and patient safety; (Core) II.B.2.g).(3) in fostering their own and their residents' well-being; and, $^{(\text{Core})}$ II.B.2.g).(4) in patient care based on their practice-based learning and improvement efforts.
+(Core) II.B.2.h) collaborate with the program director to organize conferences that allow for the discussion of topics that will broaden knowledge in the field of plastic surgery and evaluate current information.
+(Core)

 Background and Intent: Practice-based learning serves as the foundation for the practice of medicine.
 Through a systematic analysis of one's practice and review of the literature, one is able to make adjustments that improve patient outcomes and care.
 Thoughtful consideration to practice-based analysis improves quality of care, as well as patient safety.
 This allows faculty members to serve as role models for residents in practice-based learning.

 II.B.3.
+Faculty Qualifications

+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.a).(1)

+The members of the physician faculty must reflect sufficient diversity of interest and capability to represent the many facets of plastic surgery.
+(Core)

+II.B.3.b) Physician faculty members must:

+II.B.3.b).(1)

-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Ophthalmology or the American Osteopathic Board of Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director. ^(Core)
+have current certification in the specialty by the American Board of Plastic Surgery or the American Osteopathic Board of Surgery - Plastic and Reconstructive Surgery, or possess qualifications judged acceptable to the Review Committee.
+(Core)

+II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.
+(Core)